aryachicken2-prog/mybot/README.md

 ---

 ## 📝 English Description

+This Telegram bot is designed for professional event management and online registration.
+Its main goal is to simplify the registration process, manage members, and facilitate communication between admins and users.
+Admins can define various events, set capacity and costs, and easily manage registration statuses.
+Users can register for events, upload required documents, and track their status with ease.

+**Main Use Cases:**
+- Suitable for associations, educational institutions, conferences, and any organization needing event registration and management.
+- Reduces errors and time wasted in manual registration and payment management.
+- Increases transparency and speed in notifications and membership/registration approvals.

+**Bot Workflow:**
+1. Admin defines a new event and enters its details.
+2. Users join the channel and interact with the bot to see the list of events.
+3. Each user can register for their desired event and upload required information and documents.
+4. Admin reviews, approves, or rejects registrations and sends necessary messages.
+5. Complete statistics and reports for each event and registration are available to the admin.

+The bot is modular and extensible, making it customizable for any organization’s needs.

 This project is an advanced Telegram bot for event management, user registration, membership handling, admin panel, and mass messaging.
 It is built using the Telethon library and SQLite database, and is highly customizable.